 NATURE OF WORK

-This is supervisory work in the field of animal care and regulation and in the operation of kennel facilities.
+This is supervisory work in the field of animal care and regulation, operation of kennel facilities and shelter animal clinic.

 Work involves supervising subordinate Animal Care Specialists in enforcement of state and county laws regulating the effective housing, custody, control, and registration of companion animals, and the development and implementation of programs relating to animal welfare.